 Having mom friends can make navigating motherhood a much easier and enjoyable experience.
 Filling you with shared laughter, support during tough times, and cherished memories.
 Yet, when your new friends or your close group of mom friends leave you out, it hurts.
 Feeling excluded by people you thought understood you can be difficult and upsetting.

 Let’s take a look at some strategies for handling situations where you might be the excluded mom or a friend is shut out of a mom group.
-And what you can do to navigate this personal experience.
+And what you can do to navigate this potentially painful experience.

 Signs of Exclusion